yaskatat/yaskatat.github.io/_pages/research.md

 Extreme Rainfall and Service Sector Vulnerabilities: Evidence from Frim Transactions in Uganda (with Ryu Matsuura and Anton Reinicke)

 <br/>
-Job Creation and Wage Choice of Japanese Multinational Enterprises in Vietnam (with Jonas Hjort, Yukiko Saito and Linda Wu)
+Footloose Enough?
+Multinationals, Domestic Firms, and Job Creation in Developing Economies as Wages Rise (with Jonas Hjort, Yukiko Saito and Linda Wu)

 <br/>